- With mathematical equation writing software, users can enter special equations and manage multiple files, among other functions.

 - Another tool in the list is designed to be used with any word processor, DTP layout software, presentation, and/or graphics software.

-A formula editor is a computer program or software used to typeset mathematical works or formulae.
+A formula editor is a computer program or software used to typeset mathematical works or formulas.

 If you’re looking for the best software to write mathematical equations, check out our top picks listed below.

-MathType steps in when you need a complementary program to create equations where word processors are limited to, and insert the equations in your documents.
+MathType steps in when you need a complementary program to create equations where word processors are limited, and insert the equations in your documents.

-It is professional, has different auto format writing styles, keyboard shortcuts for most used formulas, and it is easy to export results, however, only a limited number of shortcuts can be added with MathType.
+It is professional, has different auto format writing styles, keyboard shortcuts for most used formulas, and it is easy to export results, however, only a limited number of shortcuts can be added.

-This equation editor comes with an easy to use interface which has a WYSIWYG editing capability, customizable features, productivity, and you get to publish quality equations using this powerful software.
+This equation editor comes with an easy-to-use interface that has a WYSIWYG editing capability, customizable features, and productivity, and you get to publish quality equations using this powerful software.

 With MathMagic, you can write beautiful equations and symbols easily and very fast, whether you’re good at Math or not, and the quality is designed to meet the DTP professionals’ requirements.

-Its superior quality and productivity is accepted by many scholars, University presses, publishers, professors and teachers, students, online content providers, and government research centers in over 80 countries since it debuted in 1998.
+Its superior quality and productivity are accepted by many scholars, University presses, publishers, professors and teachers, students, online content providers, and government research centers in over 80 countries since it debuted in 1998.